mhaugrud/msumcspy/_sources/SimplePythonData/Variables.rst

     print(PI)
     print(pi)
     print(pI)
-    # what do you see about the names for variables? (answer below and run)
     #

+.. admonition:: Fix the error ...

+   - In line 2, put the variable name on the right of ``=`` and the value on the left.
+Then you will not get an error.
+   - What do you notice about the variable names (PI, pi, and pI)? (hint: the next page talks about this.)
+Type this as a comment on line 12.
+Run.

 In each case the result is the value of the variable.
 To see this in even more detail, we can run the program using codelens.